gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 Device twins are JSON documents that store device information including metadata, configurations, and conditions.
 Azure IoT Hub keeps a device twin for each device that you connect to IoT Hub.
 Azure IoT Central is an application built on Azure IoT Hub and it uses device twins.

-You can use device twins in two ways.
+You can use device twins as follows:

 1. Cloud to device updates.